Mills Novelty Company: Family

 The origins of the business lie with Mortimer Birdsul Mills, who was born in 1845 in Canada West (today's Ontario, Canada) but who later became a citizen of the United States, resident in Chicago, Illinois.
 Mortimer Mills would have 13 children.
 One son, Herbert Stephen Mills, was born in 1872 when his father was about 27.
 In 1892, Bert E. Mills, the youngest of Mortimer Mill's children was born.
 In about 1895, Fred L. Mills, the first of Herbert Mills' sons, was born.
 Ralph J. Mills, Herbert's second son, was born in July 1898.
 In about 1900, Herbert Mills, the third son of Herbert Stephen Mills was born.
 His younger brother, Hayden ("Bill") Mills, was born two years later in about 1902.
 The Mills brothers were raised in Oak Park, Illinois, and continued to live in that area until at least the mid-1930s.
 In 1929, Herbert Mills had died aged 57, leaving a fortune to his wife and eight children.
 The business was continued with Fred L. Mills, Herbert's first son, taking over as president while his three brothers, Ralph, Herbert, and Hayden held other top management positions.

 History

-Mortimer Mills was granted United States patent 450,336 on 14 April 1891 for an improvement in "coin-actuated vending apparatus".
-The improvement allowed the purchaser to select the product being sold and manipulate it so that it was carried to the point of delivery.
-Focusing on the devices covered by the patent, Mortimer Mills founded the M.B.M.
-Cigar Vending Company sometime between 1891, and 1895.
-Over half a century later, the company would promote itself as having been founded in 1889, two years before the date of the patent, and by H.S.
-Mills rather than his father.
+M.B.M.
+Cigar Vending Machine Company was founded in Chicago, Illinois on April 13, 1891 by Mortimer Mills, William Fuller, and George A. Fuller.
+The following day, Mortimer applied for United States patent 450,336 for a cigar vending machine that allowed the purchaser to select from a variety of cigars to be vended.
+The business was one of several operated by Mortimer and did not become a priority until the involvement of his third son Herbert Mills took over the business.
+The business started being referred to as Mills Novelty Company by 1896 and would officially change its name on July 3, 1897.
+In 1898, Mortimer Mills sold a controlling interest in the company to his son, Herbert S. Mills.